vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/create-wallet.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-To set up the Vega Wallet, follow the step-by-step instructions below.
+To download Vega Wallet and create your wallet, follow the step-by-step instructions below.
 These instructions cover version 0.11, the latest release.
 You can refer to [documentation for 0.10.0 or earlier](/docs/tools/vega-wallet/CLI-wallet/past-versions/create-wallet-v0.10) if you need it.

 This software a work-in-progress and is frequently updated, and does not yet have a user interface.